Collection of rings and jewelry tools on a white surface

 • On the other hand, plastic (18ct) is a softer material, but it is more durable if pressure is applied.

 18ct gold is more durable and is ultimately the best choice for items that are being worn all the time, i.e. engagement and wedding rings.
-Items such as necklaces, earrings and bracelets are less prone to heavy wear, so it matters less what carat you opt for.

-Making the right choice for you will include considering the look you prefer (see the image above to compare how they differ), what it's being made into and if you are working within a budget.
+Making the right choice for you will include considering the look you prefer (see the image below to compare how they differ), what it's being made into and if you are working within a budget.

-Yellow gold
+Yellow Gold

 9ct yellow gold has a lighter appearance than 18ct yellow gold, which has a deeper, richer tone - which you can see in the image above.
 Both work fabulously well with pretty much any gemstone though!